ProdatoAnalytics/jrs-rest-java-client/README.md

     //doing something with file
 }
 ```

+This corresponds to the Jaspersoft REST API:

+GET  <jaspersoft server>/rest_v2/reportExecutions/<executionRequestId>/exports/<exportId>/
+/attachments/<fileName>

+This does not work for jasperreports.io 1.0.

 ## Exporting a Report Asynchronously
 After running a report and downloading its content in a given format, you can request the same report in other formats.
-As with exporting report formats through the user interface, the report does not run again because the export process is independent of the report.
+As with exporting report formats through the user interface, the report execution does not run again because the export process is independent of the report execution.
 ```java
 ExportExecutionOptions exportExecutionOptions = new ExportExecutionOptions()
         .setOutputFormat(ReportOutputFormat.PDF)